poi-bundler/website/docs/guide/cli-usages.md

 Here's a list of major CLI flags.

 To get the extra CLI flags for each of following flags, append `--help` flag.
+You can also go to the [config](../config.md) page to check out available CLI flags for config options.

 ### `poi [...entries]`